Mariamne I: Life

 Because of this conflict between Mariamne and Salome, when Herod visited Augustus in Rhodes in 31 BCE, he separated the women.
 He left his sister and his sons in Masada while he moved his wife and mother-in-law to Alexandrium.
 Again, Herod left instructions that should he die, the charge of the government was to be left to Salome and his sons, and Mariamne and her mother were to be killed.
 Mariamne and Alexandra were left in the charge of another man named Sohemus, and after gaining his trust again learned of the instructions Herod provided should harm befall him.
 Mariamne became convinced that Herod did not truly love her and resented that he would not let her survive him.
 When Herod returned home, Mariamne treated him coldly and did not conceal her hatred for him.
 Salome and her mother preyed on this opportunity, feeding Herod false information to fuel his dislike.
 Herod still favored her; but she refused to have sexual relations with him and accused him of killing her grandfather, Hyrcanus II, and her brother.
-Salome insinuated that Mariamne planned to poison Herod, and Herod had Mariamne's favorite eunuch tortured to learn more.
-The eunuch knew nothing of a plot to poison the king, but confessed the only thing he did know: that Mariamne was dissatisfied with the king because of the orders given to Sohemus.
-Outraged, Herod called for the immediate execution of Sohemus, but permitted Mariamne to stand trial for the alleged murder plot.
-To gain favor with Herod, Mariamne's mother even implied Mariamne was plotting to commit lèse majesté.
-Mariamne was ultimately convicted and executed in 29 BCE.
+Salome insinuated that Mariamne planned to give Herod a "love potion" (φίλτρον), and Herod had Mariamne's favorite eunuch tortured to learn more.
+The eunuch knew nothing about any potion, but confessed the only thing he did know: that Mariamne was dissatisfied with the king because of the orders given to Sohemus.
+Outraged, Herod called for the immediate execution of Sohemus, again assuming adultery, but permitted Mariamne to stand trial for the alleged plot.
+Mariamne was ultimately sentenced to death; Herod, having changed in his mind again, wanted to commute the sentence to imprisonment, but Salome insisted that she should be put to death in order to decrease the risk of rebellions by the population.
+After Mariamne's conviction, Mariamne's own mother Alexandra demonstratively accused Mariamne of ingratitude towards Herod in an attempt to gain favor with the king and save herself from a similar fate to that of her daughter.
+Mariamne was executed in 29 BCE.
 Herod grieved for her for many months.